elanstop/covid-forecasts/README.md

 ![](death_forecasts_updated.png)

 # Caveats
 These forecasts are imprecise and intended for order-of-magnitude estimates only.
 Recent quarantines mean that growth over the last 17 days is in fact sub-exponential.
-Assuming an exponential and choosing R to hit the cases curve today makes the end of my forecast accurate, but underestimates the forecasted deaths on more recent days.
+Assuming an exponential and choosing R to hit the cases curve today makes the end of my forecast accurate, but underestimates the forecasted deaths on sooner days.
 I hope to soon update the sophistication of my growth model, see https://bit.ly/39rTE43

 ![](exponential_fits.png)